What to do in Barcelona in September 2026?

 The Magic Fountains of Montjuïc

-The Magic Fountains of Montjuïc (Font Màgica de Montjuïc) are a spectacular set of fountain shows located between Plaça d’Espanya and the Palau Nacional in Barcelona.
-Sound, light, and water-jet show: the main fountain features a synchronized spectacle of colorful water jets, lights, and music, attracting thousands of visitors each week.
-Created for the 1929 International Exposition, they have become one of the city’s most famous nighttime attractions.
+The Magic Fountains of Montjuïc (Font Màgica de Montjuïc) are a spectacular set of fountain animations located between Plaça d’Espanya and the Palau Nacional in Barcelona.
+A show of sound, lights, and water jets: the main fountain offers a synchronized display of colorful water jets, lights, and music, attracting thousands of visitors every week.
+Created for the 1929 International Exposition, they have become one of the city’s most famous nighttime shows.

-Each show lasts about 15 to 20 minutes and starts every 30 minutes.
+Each show lasts approximately 15 to 20 minutes and starts every 30 minutes.
 Entry is free and no ticket is required.

 Barcelona night tour by tourist bus (until mid-September 2026)

-Discover Barcelona’s most beautiful landmarks at night, in cooler air.
+Discover Barcelona’s most beautiful monuments at night, in the cool evening air.

 > Guided night tour of Barcelona